 There are four different attachment styles.
 One of these is completely toxic, two can be problematic and the fourth is just right.
 We might even react with one attachment style for one person and a different attachment style for another.
 But for the most part, an attachment style is just that — a kind of reaction to whomever we find ourselves interested in.
 Once you understand the attraction styles, I’m willing to bet your past relationships will start making a lot more sense to you.
 They are:

 - Secure: This is where you want to land.
-A secure person is basically OK relying on other people and have others rely on them.
+A secure person is basically OK relying on other people and has others rely on them.
 They’re equally comfortable being on their own.
 Thus, a girl who has a secure attachment style isn’t going to hang outside of your apartment every day, trying to get a couple seconds of your time.
 Nor is she going to avoid you when things start getting hot and heavy.
-She’s going to see you when the both of you free time.
+She’s going to see you when the both of your free time.
 While she might want more time, she won’t resort to inappropriate or manipulative ways of getting your attention.

 - Anxious: Girls with an anxious attachment style tend to have lower self-esteem and be less secure in themselves.
-The anxious girl isn’t opposed to intimacy, but wants way more of it than is appropriate for the relationship.
+The anxious girl isn’t opposed to intimacy but wants way more of it than is appropriate for the relationship.
 If you’ve ever dated a girl who treated you as a super serious, exclusive item not long after the two of you started dating, you are familiar with this attachment style.
 She might not fall in love with you, but she will become more and more obsessed.

-- Dismissive: The dismissive girl doesn’t want a relationship, because she prefers being on her own.
+- Dismissive: The dismissive girl doesn’t want a relationship because she prefers being on her own.
 Thus, when she gets a sense of attachment or strong romantic attraction, her natural inclination is to pull away and retreat into her shell.
 She might have feelings for you, but more importantly, she doesn’t want to have feelings for you, so she does everything she can to shut those feelings out.
 While you might be able to win her over, your energies are probably better spent on someone who is more open to falling in love.

 - Fearful: Fearful people generally have experienced some kind of trauma or abuse (big or small) in childhood that makes them not just unwilling, but afraid to form attachments with others.
 They see themselves as unworthy of your affection and interest.
 What’s more, they might question your motives in being attracted to them.
 Fearful folks have to do the work on their own to become emotionally strong and healthy enough to be in relationships.
 You can’t fix them, and you’re not going to get anything but hurt in the process.

 Note that the two attachment styles in the middle — anxious and dismissive — can be elements of a secure person’s attachment style.
 For example, a girl can be secure but slightly more clingy than most, or she might value her independence while being able to form attachments and relationships with others.
 The fearful attachment style is far more explicitly toxic.
-Why would you want someone to fall in love with you who wonders if you’re tricking or trying to take advantage of them?
+Why would you want someone to fall in love with you who wonders if you’re tricking them or trying to take advantage of them?
 The first three can all fall in love with you, while the fourth will always keep you at arm’s length.

 No matter how much a woman’s chemistry might be telling her to fall in love with you, her personality, expressed through her attachment style, might be too much to overcome.
 That is where psychology trumps chemicals.